 A Harbour.Space major requirement for all students in tech is a very good level of math.
 Anyone who lacks the strong math foundation they need for a career in tech, but is eager to learn has a home in our foundation course (link).
-Students acquire all the basic tools they need to continue studies in Computer Science, data Science or Cyber Security.
-Graduating from MSL means opening the doors to apply for a place at Harbour.Space University and any other top-rate tech university in the world.
+Students acquire all the basic tools they need to continue studies in Computer Science, Data Science or Cyber Security.
+Graduating from MSL means opening the doors to apply for a place at Harbour.Space University and any other top-rated tech university in the world.

-Dr.Sci, PhD, Chair of the Department of Discrete Mathematics
+Dr.Sci, Ph.D., Chair of the Department of Discrete Mathematics

-DSci of Physics and Mathematics Andrei Raigorodskii is a professor of Department of Mathematical Statistics and Stochastic Processes, Faculty of Mechanics and Mathematics at the Lomonosov Moscow State University, Chair of Department of Discrete Mathematics and Chair of the Data Science Bachelor Programme at the Moscow Institute of Physics and Technology Faculty of Innovations and Advanced Technology, professor of the joint Bachelor Programme of the New Economic School and Higher School of Economics, and professor of Discrete Analysis, Probability Theory, and Graphs at the Yandex Data Analysis School alongside his faculty leadership at Harbour.Space.
+DSci of Physics and Mathematics Andrei Raigorodskii is a professor of Department of Mathematical Statistics and Stochastic Processes, Faculty of Mechanics and Mathematics at the Lomonosov Moscow State University, Chair of Department of Discrete Mathematics and Chair of the Data Science Bachelor Program at the Moscow Institute of Physics and Technology Faculty of Innovations and Advanced Technology, professor of the joint Bachelor Program of the New Economic School and Higher School of Economics, and professor of Discrete Analysis, Probability Theory, and Graphs at the Yandex Data Analysis School alongside his faculty leadership at Harbour.Space.

 He is editor-in-Chief of the Moscow Journal of Combinatorics and Number Theory.
 He was awarded the prize for breakthroughs in a number of fields in discrete mathematics and their practical applications in 2011.
-Andrei published more than 100 scientific papers, articles and books.
+Andrei published more than 100 scientific papers, articles, and books.
 He also founded a summer school of Combinatorics and Algorithms for senior undergraduate students.
-Andrei has been working with Yandex (4th largest search engine globally), dedicating himself to the practical application of methods he developed in modelling problems in the internet and other complex networks.
-His research at Yandex is focused on information retrieval, relevance of the retrieved information in relation to search parameters and the structure of spam documents.
+Andrei has been working with Yandex (4th largest search engine globally), dedicating himself to the practical application of methods he developed in modeling problems in the internet and other complex networks.
+His research at Yandex is focused on information retrieval, the relevance of the retrieved information in relation to search parameters and the structure of spam documents.
 These results have greatly improved the quality of the Yandex search engine.
-As Data Science Faculty Leader at Harbour.Space, Andrei aspires to breed next generation of internationally recognised data scientists who are capable to meet every single possible challenge in the digital era.
+As Data Science Faculty Leader at Harbour.Space, Andrei aspires to breed next generation of internationally recognized data scientists who are capable to meet every single possible challenge in the digital era.

-PhD, Director of Software Development Europe, Rational Retention
+Ph.D., Director of Software Development Europe, Rational Retention

 This school offers programs in: